Tattoo Aftercare Instructions

 Tattoos generally take anywhere from 3-6 weeks on average to heal.
 Everyone is

 different, and times can vary based on other factors, like the location of the tattoo, and your overall health will affect how you heal.
 Your new tattoo may or may not scab in some places, this varies from person to person, area to area, and often depends on how much you bled during your tattoo.
-You will want to apply a thin layer of unscented moisturizer, such as Aveeno, Lubriderm, or Curel, or a specialty product, like AfterInked or H2Ocean which are tailored to assist in tattoo healing.
-Remember, you want your skin to be moisturized, not WET.
+Apply a thin layer of unscented moisturizer, such as Aveeno, Lubriderm, or Curel, or a specialty product, like AfterInked or H2Ocean which are tailored to assist in tattoo healing.
+Your skin should be moisturized, not wet.
 You can wipe off any excess with a clean paper towel, and leave it.
 Do not apply too much moisture to your new tattoo, as any new scabbing that may be occurring will become porous and could cause infection.
 Applying moisturizer anywhere from 1 to 3 times daily will ensure you are not over-moisturizing.

-In the first 1-4 weeks, your tattoo will go through a couple of different processes as the skin heals itself.
+In the first 1-4 weeks, your tattoo will go through a couple of different stages as the skin heals itself.
 The first is sore and red, sensitive to the touch, potentially swollen, and maybe some bruising.
 This is all completely normal.
-The skin reacts to a tattoo with healing the same as it would if you scraped yourself.
+The skin reacts to a tattoo the same as it would if you scraped yourself.
 After the redness and swelling goes down, you may begin to notice some scabbing.
-DO NOT pick the scabs, as they are attached to your tattoo, and you can cause the ink to fall out in some places by doing this.
-If it is obvious you have picked your tattoo, you will also lose your opportunity to have a free touch-up by your artist, as it is only guaranteed if you have properly followed aftercare instructions.
+DO NOT pick the scabs since they are attached to your tattoo and you can cause the ink to fall out in some areas.
+If it is obvious that you have picked your tattoo, you will also lose your opportunity to have a free touch-up by your artist, as it is only guaranteed if you have properly followed aftercare instructions.

 After about the first week, you may find the skin feels a little tight around the area, and it may be itchy and in some places, peeling or flaking.
 The new skin that has formed is very fragile and thin, so DO NOT scratch your tattoo.

 If you feel like it’s very itchy, you can slap the area gently to relieve some of the itchiness.
-After all the peeling and itching have subsided, you may think your tattoo is fully healed.
-However, you will notice that the skin will have a sheen to it, or will look sort of shiny.
+You may think your tattoo is fully healed after all the peeling and itching have subsided, however, you will notice that the skin will have a sheen to it or will look sort of shiny.
 This is the last part of the healing process.
 You need to continue to moisturize as you have been until the skin is no longer shiny.
-A good indicator is feeling an area of your skin near the tattoo, and then feeling the tattoo itself.
+A good indicator is feeling an area of your skin near the tattoo and then feeling the tattoo itself.
 If the texture of the skin is different, then your tattoo is not healed.

 •  Going into any public bodies of water (pools, hot tubs, baths, etc.)